DaveKaretnyk/parsing-utils2/check-python33-manual/readme.txt

    a.
 Set the 'Output directory to where all output is generated' to the root
       directory of this project.
 E.g.
         C:\github\Utils2\Parsing\parsing-utils2\check-python33-manual
    b.
-Set the 'package/namespace for the generated code' to 'Gen.Grammar'.
+Set the 'package/namespace for the generated code' to 'Grammar.Gen'.
    c.
 Finished with dialog: click OK.
 5. Right click on the .g4 file in the IntelliJ editor again and select 'Generate ANTLR Recognizer'.
 This will re-generate the Java source for the